Music

 Credits 3

-The study of structural and harmonic materials of chromatic music, with examples drawn from standard classical literature.
+This course is a study of structural and harmonic materials of chromatic music, with examples drawn from standard classical literature.
 Written, aural, and keyboard work are integral parts of this course.

 MU 312: Theory II and Laboratory